hypeboard/xmr-node-proxy-extra/README.md

 # xmr-node-proxy

 ## Feature
-- One coin ("coin" : "auto") for all coins
+- One coin ("coin" : "auto") for all coins.
+Backward comptability.
+(Aeon uses Cryptonight-light and must be kept like before, "coin" : "aeon")

 ## Upcoming feature
 - Max coin ("coin" : "max") to mine the most profitable coin based on coinmarketcap prices and network difficulties